schwalbe10/thinkage/_posts/2017-01-07-affordance.md

 > An affordance is a relationship between the properties of an object and the capabilities of the agent that determine just how the object could possibly be used.

 What does it mean?
 Let me give you an example.
 The door on the left affords "pull", because the handle has the meaning of pull for a door open.
-On the other side, the right one has the "push" accordance with the flat plate.
+On the other hand, the right one has the "push" accordance with the flat plate.

 ![Affordance]({{site.github.url}}/images/posts/affordance.png)